bruno-oliveira/MEAN-repo/Angular/AngularBasicDataDisplay/FeaturesUsed.md

 }
 ```

-Even in our small example, we can immediatly
+Even in our small example, we can immediately see how structuring our files this way can be helpful, one of the most important files being the **main.ts** file.